 During her career, she was one of only 64 women serving as CFOs at Fortune 500 companies.
-She is a Certified Public Accountant.
+Ms. Peters is a Certified Public Accountant and, in November 2024, she received a Certificate in Cybersecurity Oversight from Carnegie Mellon University.

-With experience as a public company CFO for 10 years, she brings significant financial and accounting expertise to our Board.
+With experience as a public company CFO for 10 years, she brings significant financial and accounting expertise to the Board.